Practice and Review for the Math Placement Assessment

 your most important tool is the ALEKS Placement, Preparation and Learning program, which is part of the math placement program used by MIU.

 The initial assessment is not proctored and can be taken anywhere from a computer with Internet access.
 You are then given a personalized program of study based on your initial math placement assessment results.
-After studying in this program for some time, you are free to come for up to 4 proctored re-assessments.
+After studying in this program for some time, you are free to come for up to 4 proctored re-assessments within a year.
 Please see the Guide to ALEKS PPL Math Placement for complete details.

 To gain access to the ALEKS PPL program, send an email to Connie Eyberg at email@example.com.
 State your reason for taking the assessment and your expected major or program at MIU (if you know).